JulioRamos/Misc.Tests/README.md

 Test object: Monefy Android App for Android, lite (free) version

-Tools for testing: No specific tools (*).
+Tools for testing: Xray Exploratory App
 The test sessions will be executed with the app installed on a real mobile phone, downloaded directly from the Google Play Store.

 ## Charters

 ### Charter 1 - New incomes\expenses

-Explore new incomes\expenses with a mobile app to discover if the stored data is consistent with the user data
+Explore new incomes and new expenses to verify if the stored data is consistent with the user data

 Time limit: 45 min

 ### Charter 2 - Data Backup

-Explore the Data Backup section with a mobile app to discover that the backup function is reliable
+Explore the Data Backup section to verify if the backup function is reliable

 The Data Backup can be found at: Options Menu- Settings -  Data Backup

 Time limit: 45 min

 ### Charter 3 - Balance Chart

-Explore the balance chart with a mobile app to discover that its usage is intuitive and user-friendly.
+Explore the balance chart to check its usage is intuitive and user-friendly.

 Time limit: 45 min

 ## Findings from the charters.

 ### Charter 1
 I missed that the currency couldn't be displayed using the currency default decimal separator.
-For instance, 100 Brazilian reais are expressed as R$100,00, but this doesn't happen in the app.
+For instance, 100 Brazilian reais are usually expressed as R$100,00, but this doesn't happen in the app.

+### Charter 2
+Timestamps are stored using the regional format of the system.
+It's better to transform timestamps into a standard format.

-### Charter 2 & 3
+### Charter 3
-No relevant findings
+* Resizing the chart was annoying and not the most intuitive.
+* Rotating the screen caused the chart to display some elements out of their correct place for milliseconds after te rotaion.
+It was fixed after less than a second.

 ## Prioritisation